bioboot/bimm143_W18/lectures.md

 <a name="18"></a>
 <br>

-## 18: Immunoinformatics
+## 18: Cancer genomics
-**Topics**: Immunoinformatics resources for the understanding of immunological information.
-A case study in personalized cancer immunotherapy.
-<br> Other topics including: Epitope prediction,  Reverse vaccinology, Immune system modeling, Disease diagnosis and therapy along with implications for the development of personalized medicine.
+**Topics**: Cancer genomics resources and bioinformatics tools for investigating the molecular basis of cancer.
+Large scale cancer sequencing projects; NCI Genomic Data Commons; What has been learned from genome sequencing of cancer? **Immunoinformatics, immunotherapy  and cancer**; Using genomics and bioinformatics to harness a patient’s own immune system to fight cancer.
+Implications for the development of personalized medicine.

 **Material**:
 - Lecture Slides: [Large PDF]({{ site.baseurl }}/class-material/lecture18_BIMM143_W18-large.pdf){:.no-push-state}, [Small PDF]({{ site.baseurl }}/class-material/lecture18_BIMM143_W18-small.pdf){:.no-push-state}.